ddday999/devops-sandbox/README.md

 Promtail parsing the simulated log to find any HTTP 400 response and sends to Grafana, which paint stat.
 ![image](https://github.com/ddday999/devops-sandbox/assets/119918462/f0dc3b58-8301-40d3-831d-7e20939b4afe)

-CI/CD configured with help of Gitlab-CI
+CI/CD configured with help of Gitlab-CI.
+When repo got the new commit, automatically starts pipeline (contains hidden variables).
+As the result - new version of code deploying without any service impact.